SUMMARY OF THE CODE’S PRINCIPLES

 Do not speak on behalf of the company unless authorized to do so.

-Our shareholders employ professionals who are trained and qualified as spokespersons to release information to the public and legal counsel who are authorized to communicate with regulators, stock exchanges, and other members of the public or media.
-You may be contacted by a member of the media, a shareholder, a financial analyst, a governmental authority or any other third party for information about the company or our shareholders and their business, and a response can have far-reaching implications, including effects on our ability to compete.
-When we provide information on the company’s operational strategies, financial results or other material information, we must ensure both that the information is accurate and that it is an appropriate time to “go public” with that information.
-If you receive a request from outside the company to speak on the company’s behalf and you are not authorized to do so, refer the request to your supervisor, who may forward the request to the CEO, who may seek guidance from individuals employed in investor relations or communications at our shareholders.
+Our company engages professionals who are trained and qualified as spokespersons to release information to the public and legal counsel who are authorized to communicate with regulators, members of the public or media.
+You may be contacted by a member of the media, a shareholder, a financial analyst, a governmental authority or any other third party for information about the company or our shareholders and their business, and a response can have far-reaching implications.
+When we provide information on the company’s operational strategies, financial results or other material information, we must ensure both that the information is accurate and appropriate.
+If you receive a request from outside the company to speak on the company’s behalf and you are not authorized to do so, refer the request to your supervisor, who may forward the request to the Chief Executive Officer (CEO), who will work with the appropriate team members to assess a response.

 CONFLICTS OF INTEREST AND PERSONAL BEHAVIOUR